royjosephargumido/SHIELDLib/README.md

             +--- beaconconfig.shield
             |
             +--- wifi.shield

-## System Modules
-SHIELD runs in an interconnected functions defined by its respective classes called **modules**.

-**Hardware-involved Modules:**

-- `Clock` manages the Date and Time function of the system.
-    - uses `DS3231 RTC Module`

-- `Wifi` manages the Wi-Fi capability of the system.
-    - uses `Uses NodeMCU v3 ESP8266 board`

-- `BLE` manages the Blowtooth Low Energy (BLE) functions.
-    - uses `Uses AT-09 BLE Module with Bluetooth 4.0 CC2541 BLE Chip`

-- `Datalogger` serves as the system's file manager.
-    - uses `Uses MicroSD Card at least 4GB (12GB MAX)` and `MicroSD Card Module`.

-- `Display` manages the visual output of the system (both serial and OLED displays).
-    - uses `Uses 0.91-inch OLED 128X32 display module`

-- `Notification` handles the audio and visual notification functions.
-    - uses `WS2812B 5050 SMD RGB LED with WS2811 LED controller chip`

-**Software-only Modules:**

-- `Protocol` performs the overall contact tracing protocol of SHIELD.
-- `AES` handles the AES cryptography methods.
-- `Data` handles the data preprocessing.

-## Clock Module
-SHIELD uses a DS3231 Realtime Clock (RTC) module to provide the Date and Time Functionalities.
-By default, it provides the timestamp in **GMT+08:00 timezone** as specified by the `UTC_OFFSET_IN_SECONDS` macro.
-SHIELD also alows clock synchronization with *Network Time Protocol (NTP)* servers via the macro `NTP_SERVER_ADDRESS` which utilizes the Wifi capability of the system.

-**NOTE:** *to enable clock sync, the device shall be connected first to a Wi-Fi.*

 ## Required Third-Party Libraries
 SHIELD uses numerous third-party libraries to perform specific functions.
 These libraries are required and must be installed prior before using the SHIELD library.